docker/docs/_includes/beta.md

 These features are intended for testing and feedback only as they may change between releases without warning or remove them entirely from a future release.
 Beta features must not be used in production environments.
 Docker does not offer support for beta features.
-For more information, see the [Product release lifecycle](../release-lifecycle.md).